wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 3.4 =
+* Removed dependency on Flowplayer for Flash fallback.
+* Added back fallback support for Firefox playback of MP4 videos using Flash.

 = 3.3 =
 * Added GPLv3 licensing info.
 * Moved screenshots to the central plugin assets folder.